lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 #### introduction

-Neural networks become larger and larger and employ billions of parameters.
+Neural networks become larger and larger and use up to billions of parameters.
 Researchers start to quantify the effort to train these large-scale models in
-\$\$\$ on cloud computing platforms and in tons of carbon emissions.
+\$\$\$ amounts on cloud computing platforms and in even in tons of carbon emissions.
-The common understanding used to be that overparametrized networks have more capacity but are also more prone to overfitting the training data.
+The common understanding used to be that overparametrized networks have more capacity but are also more prone to overfit the training data.
 Recent studies have shown that overparametrization can, in fact, act as a regularizer and lead to improved generalization performance[^arora2018].

 After training, however, large parts of such large-scale models can be pruned away without harming the accuracy of the model.
 Pruning techniques date back to 1990[^braindmg] with LeCun et al.'s paper on optimal brain damage.
-The motivation for pruning is to reduce the model size and thus, space requirements, inference times, and energy consumption.
+The motivation for pruning is to reduce the model size and thus, memory requirement, inference time, and energy consumption.
 One pruning technique is *magnitude pruning*, which prunes those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^mp].

 Before the lottery ticket hypothesis[^lth] (LTH) the common experience was that pruned architectures were harder to train from scratch.
 Now, the LTH states that certain subnetworks can be trained to match or even outperform the accuracy of the original, unpruned network.
+The key idea is iteratively train a network and prune its parameters until only a small fraction of parameters are remaining.
-The key idea is to reset the surviving weights to their values from the original initialization.
+In each iteration, the surviving weights are reset to their initialization.
-Those are called *winning tickets*, as they have won the initialization lottery.
+The resulting subnetwork can then be trained in comparable time to match the accuracy that the original network would achieve.
+We call these subnetworks are referred to as *winning tickets*.

 > **The Lottery Ticket Hypothesis.** A randomly-initialized, dense neural
 > network contains a subnetwork that is initialized such that—when trained in